Lukega13/Snake/README.md

 After Game Over player can decide either Restart the game or go Back to the Menu Screen

 ```
-//The function calls the start() function of the game again and removes the Game Over Screen
+// The function calls the start() function of the game again and removes the Game Over Screen
 function reset() {
  document.getElementById('gameover').style.display = 'none';

  start()
 }

-//The function simply reloads the page
+// The function simply reloads the page
 function menu() {
  window.location.reload()
 }